wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       The first phase of each match is called Autonomous (auto) and consists of the robot's running pre-programmed instructions.

    call stack
-      A specially-organized region of memory which helps the program keep track of what function it is in, and store the values of some variables.
+      A specially-organized region of memory which helps the program keep track of what function it is in.
+As each function calls another, the call point is recorded and added to the top of the structure, forming a "stack" of references.
+Additionally, local variables will also be stored in this stack.
 See `call stack <https://en.wikipedia.org/wiki/Call_stack>`__ on wikipedia for more info.

    Classical Mechanics
       The branch of physics which studies and describes the motion of relatively large, relatively slow objects.
 See `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`__ on wikipedia for more info.